Car Insurance When Selling Your Car: When to Cancel & What to Know

 See if you qualify for a lower rate in less than 2 minutes

-The short answer is yes — you must keep your existing car insurance active on the vehicle until the sale is fully and legally complete.
-As long as the car is titled and registered in your name, you remain financially and legally responsible for it.
-Canceling your policy too early can expose you to fines, license suspension, and even liability for accidents that occur while the car is still technically yours.
+The short answer is yes — you need to keep your car insurance active throughout the entire selling process, right up until the moment the sale is legally complete and the title has transferred to the buyer.
+As long as the vehicle is registered in your name, most states require you to carry at least minimum liability coverage.
+Dropping your policy too early can expose you to serious financial and legal consequences.

 Private Sale